 What to Consider When Choosing the Best Tree Swing

 The best tree swing contains high-quality materials and solid safety features.
-Its size and style must match your needs—solo swinging, entertaining your kids, or youngsters in the neighborhood.
+Its size and style must match the user’s needs—whether it’s solo swinging or entertaining the kids or youngsters in the neighborhood.
 Keep these factors in mind when shopping for a backyard swing.

-Tree swings come in numerous styles for kids and grownups.
-They can be single- or double-rope designs, with seating for none, one, or several riders at once.
+Tree swings come in numerous styles for kids and grown-ups.
+They can be single- or double-rope designs, with seating for one or several riders at once.

 - Traditional tree swings are made of two ropes or chains and a board seat.
-These single-seat swings are used by adults and older children who have graduated from a baby or bucket swing.
-Flexible seats offer more security for younger users, but older kids and adults tend to prefer a rigid seat for roominess.
+Adults and older children who have graduated from a baby or bucket swing use these single-seat swings.
+Flexible seats offer more security for younger users, but older kids and adults tend to prefer a rigid seat for the roominess it provides.

 - Rope swings are made with a single length of rope, often passed through a disc and knotted beneath.
 Their significant range of motion requires greater strength and dexterity to operate safely.
-Rope swings are best for users over the age of 10 for these reasons.
+For those reasons, rope swings are best for users over the age of 10.

-- Multi-person swings may be supported by a single- or a double-rope system.
+- Multiperson swings may be supported by a single- or a double-rope system.
 Most are classified as saucer swings, so named for their disc-shaped seat.
-Saucers, like rope swings, offer more range of motion.
-Other multi-person models resemble porch swings or feature a broad rectangular platform.
+Saucer swings, like rope swings, offer more range of motion.
+Other multiperson models resemble porch swings or feature a broad rectangular platform.

 - Baby and toddler swings are designed for infants and toddlers to enjoy a gentle back-and-forth motion.
 They help young children transition to traditional swings.
-Bucket swings are particularly common; these designs “fit” like a pair of shorts, with a top-entry approach—which protects against sliding out of the seat.
+Bucket swings are particularly common; these designs “fit” like a pair of shorts, with a top-entry approach—which protects youngsters from sliding out of the seat.

-- Standing swings are suitable for big kids, designed for a dynamic play session.
-These options range from single- to double-rope designs, with a variety of secure platform tree swing styles.
+- Standing swings are suitable for big kids and designed for a dynamic play session.
+These options range from single- to double-rope designs, with a variety of secure platform styles.

-- Wooden plank seats are still available for traditional swings to maintain a classic aesthetic.
+- Wooden plank seats, still available for traditional swings, maintain a classic aesthetic.

-- Swings with a more modern style often contain heavy-duty plastic that holds up better in different weather conditions and resists UV rays.
-EVA plastic is safe and BPA-free, so it’s a popular material for molded baby swings and other swing components.
+- Swings with a more modern style often contain heavy-duty plastic that holds up better in different weather conditions and resists ultraviolet (UV) rays.
+Ethylene vinyl acetate (EVA) plastic is safe and BPA-free, so it’s a popular material for molded baby swings and other swing components.

-- Polyester rope is ideal for tree swings as it’s strong, doesn’t stretch, or sustain damage from the elements.
-It should be thin enough to grasp easily; thicknesses between 5/8 inch for a double-rope swing and up to 1 inch for a single-rope swing are sufficient.
+- Polyester rope is ideal for tree swings because it’s strong and doesn’t stretch or sustain damage from the elements.
+It should be thin enough to grasp easily; thicknesses between .625 of an inch for a double-rope swing and up to 1 inch for a single-rope swing are sufficient.

 - Metal chains are tough and can support considerable weight, but the moving links may pinch fingers.

-- PVC-coated swing chains provide the strength required of a metal chain, with added protection to prevent injury.
+- Polyvinyl chloride (PVC)–coated swing chains provide the strength required of a metal chain, with added protection to prevent injury.

 Types of tree swings vary in their user capacity and coinciding weight limit.
-Consider how many kids, adults (or both) will be part of the backyard fun.
+Consider how many kids and/or adults will be part of the backyard fun.

-- Traditional wooden plank swings accommodate one user at a time.
-Most are rated for a maximum weight of between 200 and 250 pounds.
+- Traditional wooden-plank swings accommodate one user at a time.
+Most are rated for a maximum weight of 200 to 250 pounds.

 - Larger disc swings hold one adult or several small children comfortably.
 They are made with heavy-duty frames and sturdy fabric covers that can hold 600 to 700 pounds or more.

-- Multi-person and larger stand-up tree swings can hold two or three adult riders or numerous children.
-In general, oversized swings may be rated for weights up to 700 to 750 pounds or more.
+- Multiperson and larger stand-up tree swings can hold two or three adult riders or numerous children.
+In general, oversize swings may be rated for weights up to 700 to 750 pounds or more.

-- Baby swings usually have weight limits between 20 and 40 pounds.
-To put that into perspective, the average weight of a 3-year-old is a little over 30 pounds, so this age is a suitable time for toddlers to graduate to a bucket swing.
+- Baby swings usually have weight limits of between 20 and 40 pounds.
+To put that into perspective, the average weight of a three-year-old child is a little more than 30 pounds, so this age is a suitable time for toddlers to graduate to a bucket swing.

 - A typical bucket swing can support toddlers and young children weighing 50 to 60 pounds.
-That said, a child approaching this weight limit may already be ready for an older kid’s swing.
+That said, a child approaching this weight limit may already be ready for a larger swing.

-Tree swing injuries range from sprained fingers and rope burns to broken bones and much worse.
-Adult supervision and a few simple safety considerations will limit the chances of injury.
+Tree-swing injuries range from sprained fingers and rope burns to broken bones and much worse.
+Adult supervision, choosing the best tree, and a few simple safety considerations will limit the chances of injury.

 - Site or location establishes the foundation of safety for tree swings.
-This includes a strong and healthy tree branch, with a swinging area and landing zone free of branches, stones, exposed roots, and other hazards.
-The ground should be covered with grass, leaves, or mulch.
+This includes a strong and healthy tree branch with a swinging area and landing zone free of branches, stones, exposed roots, and other hazards.
+The ground should be covered with a soft material, such as grass, leaves, or mulch.

 - An enclosed seat and anti-pinch features are important for swings used by babies and toddlers.
 The best swings for babies have harness-style supports for the shoulders and torso.
 A rope or coated chain is the most suitable mounting material to avoid pinched fingers.